Special Utsavas & Traditions

 The Kumarikes follow tradition by giving the floral Prasad first to the Madgaonkar family.
 (Similarly on full moon day of Ashwija month (Ashwin Shukla Poornima) the “VADA” taken fresh from the frying pan/ boiling oil is given to the Madgaokars before Prasada Bhojan is served to others).

-Next Kumarikes offer floral Prasad to select families like Kulakarni, Seema Gaonkar, Shetia and Kamath families in their order.
+Next Kumarikes offer floral Prasad to select families like Madgaonkar, Kulakarni, Seema Gaonkar, Desai, Shetia and Kamath families in their order.
 Thereafter it is distributed to all the other Kulavees and devotees who have to come in a line and prostrate before the Kumarikes to receive the Prasada.
 When Prasada has been distributed to all assembled devotees, the Kumarikes distribute Prasadam to the temple priests and seven Mahajans connected with temple – viz.
 Prabhu, Keerthani, Gaonkar, Shenoy, Ambade, Nayak and Dange.
-Finally prasada is given to Ravata, Dada Poojari, Devalinis and the Vajantris (who play pipe and drums).
+Finally prasada is given to Dada Poojari, Devalinis and the Vajantris (who play pipe and drums), Ravath, Budvanth, Kolkar, Metri, Tandel.
 Afterwards, the afternoon pooja of SRI DEVI and other deities take place.

 03 Ashwin Shukla Poornima (Full Moon Day of Ashwija)